If you’re a 20-somethings with student loans, you have a few options for paying them back:

 1. Ignore your loans, default, never get married and end up in a van down by the river.

-2. Move to Niagara Falls, NY (the city will reimburse a portion of your monthly payments if you live there for two years).
+2. Move to Niagara Falls, NY (the city will reimburse a portion of your monthly payments if you live there for two years… but you have to live in Niagara Falls, NY).

 3. Face the facts and figure out a plan for paying down your debt, even with a limited amount of income.